Drivers' and Constructors' Standings after the 2024 German GP | FP

-The world championship standings updated at the end of the ninth round of the season on the Sachsenring circuit
+The complete rankings at the end of the last appointment of the season before the summer break

 |POS.